Read This First

 Prompt 3: Many of the concepts above appear diametrically opposed to the many more hopeful (if unsubstantiated) promises found in religion.
 Comment on why existentialism remains popular nonetheless.

-The section turns on The Enduring Appeal of Existentialism, Emphasis on Personal Freedom, and Authenticity and Self-Discovery.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep The Enduring Appeal of Existentialism, Emphasis on Personal Freedom, and Authenticity and Self-Discovery in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep The Enduring Appeal of Existentialism distinct from Emphasis on Personal Freedom.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep The Enduring Appeal of Existentialism distinct from Emphasis on Personal Freedom.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 - The Enduring Appeal of Existentialism: Despite the seemingly bleak outlook presented by many existentialist concepts, existentialism remains popular for several reasons.